jasonwiranata/ez-inventory-management/README.md

     - Filter feature
     - Validation feature
     - Machine learning feature to analyze and give estimation on how much the company should produce certain product

+3. What can be done differently :
+    - Use GCP's BigQuery to store the data using the commited API code